 You must enter the last five digits of your vehicle’s registration and chassis numbers.
 Alternatively, you can use the transaction number if it is available.

-If there are any pending transactions, you can click on the transaction number to proceed with clearing them.
+If there are any pending transactions, you can click the transaction number to clear them.

 To begin the process, visit the official Parivahan Sewa portal maintained by the Ministry of Road Transport & Highways, Government of India.